aichung/cnichallenge_stub/README.rst

 Description
 -----------

-``cnichallenge_stub.py`` is a ChRIS-based application that contains an example to randomly classify input data from the
-	CNI Challenge (www.brainconnectivity.net).
-The purpose is to demonstrate how this code can be converted into a ChRIS compatible Docker image to submit a trained classification model to the Challenge Evaluation Portal.
+``cnichallenge_stub.py`` is a ChRIS-based application that contains an example to randomly classify input data from the CNI Challenge (www.brainconnectivity.net).
+The purpose is to demonstrate how this code can be converted into a ChRIS compatible Docker image that can be submitted to the Challenge Evaluation Portal for testing.

-Agruments
+Arguments
 ---------

 .. code::